The Pros and Cons to Including Pricing on Your Website

-The success of online marketplaces like Amazon show the value in listing prices, but a higher end exotic car dealership may not show anything to encourage interested buyers into talking to the dealer directly.
-Consider your end goal and audience and the answer should become clear.
+The success of online marketplaces like Amazon show the value in listing prices, but a higher-end exotic car dealership may not show anything to encourage interested buyers into talking to the dealer directly.
+Consider your ultimate goal and audience, and the answer should become apparent.

 When all your pricing and fees are listed upfront, there are no nasty surprises once a customer tries to make a purchase.
 This helps build trust with your customers.
 They’re more likely to buy from you even if you have a higher price than if a competing site tacks on extra fees after a customer enters into the buying process.